SergeWilfried/dunia-protocol-core/docs/protocol/protocol-controlled-value/ethuniswappcvcontroller.md

 function setReweightIncentive(uint256 amount) external;
 ```

-Sets the keeper incentive for executing a reweight to `amount` of FEI
+Sets the keeper incentive for executing a reweight to `amount` of COWRIE

 emits `ReweightIncentiveUpdate`